samunplugged/aem-clientlib-webpack-plugin/README.md

 ```

 # Enable sync with server
-To enable sync during development, include [aem-sync-webpack-plugin](https://github.com/lukaszblasz/aem-sync-webpack-plugin) and update your project's webpack config so it looks like this.
+To enable sync during development, you also need to include [aem-sync-webpack-plugin](https://github.com/lukaszblasz/aem-sync-webpack-plugin) and [write-file-webpack-plugin](https://github.com/gajus/write-file-webpack-plugin).

+Update your project's webpack config so it looks something like this:

 ```js
 var AEMClientlibWebpackPlugin = require('aem-clientlib-webpack-plugin').default;